Treating Food Insecurity

 We provide individualized support to these food insecure patients with medically complex health issues by addressing social, environmental and economic factors that influence their ability to purchase, prepare and consume healthy foods.

-Depending on need, members may receive: grocery store gift cards; transportation assistance; procurement of kitchen supplies and appliances; cooking classes; nutrition counseling; referrals for medically tailored meals; assistance connecting with federal nutrition assistance program like SNAP and WIC; and referrals to nearby food pantries.
+Depending on need, members may receive: food benefit cards; procurement of kitchen supplies and appliances; cooking classes; nutrition counseling; assistance connecting with federal nutrition assistance programs like SNAP and WIC; and referrals to nearby food pantries.

 *Flexible Services is not an entitlement program or a covered service, and not all MassHealth members will receive these specific supports.